vecel/2048-game/README.md

 # 2048-game
-This is my console "2048 game" written in c++.
+This is my "2048 game" written in c++.
+You can play in console by pressing arrow buttons.